Audiveris/audiveris/docs/_pages/main/sheet_selection.md

 And this may be too much when what we want is to work only on a portion of the book (for example to print or listen to just a movement or a few selected sheets).

-We can specify a sheet selection, via the pull-down menu `Book | Select sheets` which opens a selection dialog based on sheet IDs as shown below:
+We can specify a sheet selection, via the pull-down menu {{ site.book_select }} which opens a selection dialog based on sheet IDs as shown below:
 (The highest sheet ID in the current book is recalled)